Transfer Site

 A process designed to protect your interests

-To ensure policyholders are protected and not unfairly disadvantaged, we are following a clear, legal process.
+To ensure policyholders are protected and not unfairly disadvantaged, we have followed a clear, legal process.
 This includes:

 • Giving all impacted policyholders notice of the proposed transfer